AMSumo9/loan-phone-website/about.md

 title: "About Us | Our Mission to Simplify Finance | The Loan Phone"
 meta_description: "Learn about The Loan Phone's mission.
 We're dedicated to making loan comparisons simple, transparent, and stress-free for all Australians."
 meta_keywords: "about us, our mission, finance comparison, loan experts, australian loans"
-meta_author: "The Loan Phone Team"
-og_title: "About Us | Our Mission to Simplify Finance | The Loan Phone"
-og_description: "Learn about The Loan Phone's mission.
-We're dedicated to making loan comparisons simple, transparent, and stress-free for all Australians."
-og_type: "website"
-og_image: "/assets/images/about-og.jpg"
-twitter_title: "About Us | Our Mission to Simplify Finance | The Loan Phone"
-twitter_description: "Learn about The Loan Phone's mission.
-We're dedicated to making loan comparisons simple, transparent, and stress-free for all Australians."
-twitter_image: "/assets/images/about-twitter.jpg"
 permalink: /about/
 ---